nisbweb/HacktoberfestNISB/CONTRIBUTING.md

 ```sh
 $ git pull upstream main
 ```
-## Step 5:
+## Step 5 :arrow_down:
 Now you are ready to update your contribution by sending a PR !!!.
 -First create a branch and add all your files to it.
 1.
 ```sh
 # Create a new branch with name branch_Name